welbornprod/colrc/doc_deps/downloads.md

 ## Debian Packages
 There is a basic debian package for the standalone [colrc](https://welbornprod.com/colrc/tool.html) executable, and a shared library (`libcolor`).
-You can build these yourself by cloning the repo and running `./tools/make_dist.sh`:
+You can build these yourself by cloning the repo and running `make distdeb`:
 - [colrc](https://welbornprod.com/colrc/dist/colr_latest_amd64.deb) - Installs the `colrc` tool.
 - [libcolr](https://welbornprod.com/colrc/dist/libcolr-dev_latest_amd64.deb) - Installs `libcolr.so` and `colr.h`.